Why is it so difficult to trust in God when it comes to our love-life?

 Though we see red flags, we turn our head and assume that our Prince Charming is simply “a work in progress”.

 But what really ends up happening is that as women, our relationship with God slowly shifts its focus onto the man who is now consuming our thoughts and attention.

 We count our joy and our blessings to the new love in our life.
 We feel free.
-We feel alive.
+And so because we’re free, we feel alive.

 That is until things begin to go south.

 Then our so-called “angel sent from above” suddenly ghosts us and pretends that what we had been nothing to him…

 … Yet he was everything to us.
 Everything.

 So when we’re alone again, and utterly heartbroken, we lean on the belief that God did this.
 God failed us.
 He brought us a man and it didn’t work out.
 Again.

 There must be something wrong with men.
 Or you.
 Or God.

 Have you ever felt this way?
 I know I have.
 After every single breakup.